The annual bombardment of emails and adverts has started. Let the annual Cyber Monday and Black Friday money mayhem begin!

 This American phenomenon, which made its way over to the UK a few years ago, has become an annual frenzy.
 For some, it’s a chance to grab genuine bargains.
 For others, it triggers a perfect storm of behavioural biases.
 It can leave household budgets straining with Christmas related debt.

-Black Friday for 2023 is 24th November, with Cyber Monday on 27th November.
-The latter is the biggest day of the year for online sales and across the whole weekend, Brits are predicted to spend around £3 billion.
-That’s around 23% down on last year, although the proportion of the population taking part in bargain hunting is expected to rise from 39% to 51%.
-This trend has continued for a couple of years now, with more people taking part, but generally spending less.
+Black Friday for 2024 is 29th November, with Cyber Monday on 2nd December.
+The latter is the biggest day of the year for online sales and across the whole weekend, Brits are predicted to spend around £3.8 billion.
+That’s around 27% up on last year and the proportion of the population taking part in bargain hunting is expected to rise from 51% to 59%.
+This upward swing is still way below a spending peak of £6 billion in 2020, but it may indicate a degree of confidence coming back after Covid and cost of living crises.

 Black Friday Behavioural Biases